 Summer is near and kids will be home from school, making your home into base camp for fun and adventures.
-Think ahead and get your porch space prepared for all the kid action it will see over the next three months.
+Think ahead and get your outdoor living space prepared for all the kid action it will see over the next three months.

 Organize and Optimize!